unik-name/docs.unikname.network/docs/uns-network-key-concepts/README.md

 ### [Decentralized ID: the UNIK Non Fongible Token](/uns-network-key-concepts/nft-unik-did)

-IDs rooted in <uns/> blockchain are called Decentralized IDs, or DIDs.
-Every DID materializes in the form of a Non Fongible Token called UNIK within the <uns/> blockchain.
+Every @unikname is a unique string of characters, forming a human-readable identifier, easily readable, pronounceable and shareable like an email address.
+They're built with SafeTypo© technology for a peerless User eXperience.
+Every @unikname materializes in the form of a Non Fongible Token called UNIK within the <uns/> blockchain, and becomes Decentralized IDs, also calle DID.

 ### [Types of IDs](/uns-network-key-concepts/unik-type)